How will I be notified of tree trimming in my area?

 Will my trees be professionally trimmed?
 What will my tree look like?

-- Every contract crew includes at least one International Society of Arboriculture (ISA) Certified Arborist who has the skill and knowledge to make the proper cuts on the tree.
+- Contract tree crews are supervised by International Society of Arboriculture (ISA) Certified Arborist who have the skill and knowledge to make the proper cuts on the tree.

 - Certified Arborists use proper tree pruning techniques recommended by the ISA Best Management Practices Manuals.